contensis/docs-delivery-dotnet/key-concepts/node-get.md

 *depth*
 > Type: `int`
 > The depth of descendants to include for the node, to a maximum overall depth of 9.
 The default is 0.
 This reduces calls to the HTTP service and improves performance.

+*entryFields*
+> Type: `IList&lt;string&gt;`
+> The fields to include for the entry (if attached) and any of it's linked entries if an entryLinkDepth value is included.

+*entryLinkDepth*
+> Type: `int`
+> The fields to include for the entry (if attached) and any of it's linked entries if an entryLinkDepth value is included.

 ### Remarks